-Join Sean Colins for an in-depth discussion in this video Goodbye, part of Foundations of Mobile Device Management.
+Join Sean Colins for an in-depth discussion in this video Goodbye, part of Learning Mobile Device Management.

 - [Instructor] Mobile Device Management…is a modern day necessity that no organization can ignore.…John Wells and I provided you…with some of our best practices,…and all of the introductory knowledge…that you need to make effective…leadership decisions surrounding MDM.…I hope that, at a minimum, we have convinced you…that MDM is not a luxury, but a necessity…that your organization cannot afford to delay.…So, from John Wells and Sean Colins,…thank you for watching our course…on Mobile Device Management.…